microsoft/AzureTRE/docs/contributing.md

 ## Do you intend to add a new feature or change an existing one?

 * Open a [new feature issue](https://github.com/microsoft/AzureTRE/issues/new?assignees=&labels=feature&template=feature_request.md&title=) so we can first discuss the changes there.
 After the discussion you may send a PR with relevant changes.
 Do not send a PR without discussion on an issue.

-## Do you want to contribute to Azure TRE?

-* Great, please create an issue where the community can discuss the change.
-Then fork the repository, make your change and then create a PR.
-Make sure the solution is tested and provide steps on how to test the change in the PR.

 ## How to Contribute to our Documentation